BigSoftVideo/DOTEbase/canvas.md

 ### Moving clips

-Clips can be selected and dragged to a new location.
+Clip nodes can be selected and dragged to a new location.

 ### Adding links between clips

 Links can be added that connect clips.
-To add a connection link, click on the link icon on one Clip and drag and drop it on another Clip.
+To add a connection link, click on the Clip and click on one of the link receptors, drag to another node receptor.

 The colour, type and shape of the line, as well as arrowheads and caption, can be changed in the line settings.